DJ Anja Schneider: "Tokyo is a full-on experience" | Tokyo Weekender

-Anja Schneider, producer, radio broadcaster, label boss and one of the driving creative forces in the DJ industry, returns to Tokyo as a special guest performer at Vision’s New Years’ Eve Party Countdown to 2020.
+Anja Schneider, producer, radio broadcaster, label boss and one of the driving creative forces in the DJ industry, returns to Tokyo as a special guest performer at Vision’s New Years’ Eve Party.

-The newfound musical freedom helped the Germany native go back to her roots and origins.
-The artist referred to as a “perpetual motion machine” has mentored countless DJs and constant gigging sees her zig zag across the world each week.
+The newfound musical freedom helped the long-time Berlin resident go back to her roots and origins.
+The artist referred to as a “perpetual motion machine” has mentored countless DJs and her constant gigging sees her zig zag across the world each week.

 Since her first performance in Tokyo a little more than a decade ago, Schneider has kept coming back to keep clubbers dancing to positive vibes.
 Before Schneider helps Tokyoites ring in 2020, she answered a few questions for TW.